 On how photography can be used as therapy…

-All art aims to do is capture and express the human condition from infinite perspectives.
+Art aims to capture and express the human condition from infinite perspectives.

 Photography, like all other artistic forms, contributes to that aim everyday and plays a fundamental role in forming how we perceive ourselves and the world around us.
-When used as a therapeutic practice photography introduces presence, or what you could call mindfulness or awareness, self-expression, and your subjective angle on reality.
+When used as a therapeutic practice, photography introduces presence, or what you could call mindfulness, awareness, and self-expression.